-"Oh, come on," Charlie whined loudly.
+"Oh, come on," Charlie whined.
 "Don't go quoting Mark Twain at me.
 It's way too early for that."

-Lydia moved around the room, rummaging through the drawers and yanking out different articles of clothing, holding them up and judging their appropriateness.
-Charlie sat at her desk chair and nibbled on one of the scones, watching the entire process.
-Or at least as much of it as she could catch as she continued to spine the swivel chair in circles.
-What she did see was kind of like a wildlife documentary where the mother lion goes around foraging for food for her helpless infant.
-Charlie wasn't exactly comfortable being the baby lion in this scenario, but there weren't many other ways to describe the situation.
+Lydia's hand stilled and her head turned on her neck, leveling Charlie with a look that was mostly alarm, but at least 30% contempt.
+Slowly, and miraculously without comment, she turned back to the closet, though her movements did seem rather more violent.
+She yanked out a few different articles of clothing, holding them up and judging their appropriateness.
+Charlie sat in her chair and nibbled on one of the scones, watching the entire process.
+Or at least as much of it as she could catch as she continued to spin the swivel chair in circles.
+What she did see vaguely resembled a wildlife documentary where the mother lion forages for food as her infant watches helplessly.

-Sighing heavily, Charlie stopped spinning in her chair and hauled herself to her feet, stumbling slightly as the dizziness sent her off-kilter.
-She shook her head to reorient herself, inciting a condescending sigh from Lydia, and meandered over to the bed to survey the outcome.
-Lydia had kept the Clash T-shirt and leather jacket, but paired it with a waist-high black leather skirt, grey tights, and a pair of black ankle boots.
-"There," she said, waving her hand over the ensemble like she was blessing it with a magic wand or sprinkling holy water on it or something.
-"You get to have your pseudo rocker chick, 'I don't really give a crap' vibe, and I don't have to be embarrassed by you."
+Sighing heavily, Charlie stopped spinning in her chair and hauled herself to her feet, stumbling slightly as the dizziness left her off-kilter.
+She shook her head to reorient herself and meandered over to observe the outcome.
+Lydia had kept the Clash T-shirt and leather jacket, but paired it with a waist-high black leather skirt, gray tights, and a pair of ankle boots.
+"There," she said, waving her hand over the ensemble like she was blessing it with a magic wand or sprinkling it with holy water.
+"You get to keep your pseudo rocker chick, 'I don't really give a crap' vibe, and I don't have to be embarrassed by you."

 "You're welcome!"
-She spun on her heel to face Charlie.
+Pleased with her work, Lydia spun on her heel to face Charlie.
 "Now what were you planning on doing for makeup?"

 Charlie groaned and rocked back on her heels.
 "Shit, Lydia, I don't know.
 Mascara?"

-Lydia gaped at her, her mouth opening and closing like a dying fish.
-"Mascara?" she demanded, raising her eyebrows in disbelief.
+Lydia gaped at her, mouth opening and closing like a dying fish.
+"Mascara?" she demanded, eyebrows raised in disbelief.
 "Did you actually just say 'mascara'?
 As in 'just mascara'?
 Have you learned nothing from the time we've spent together?"

 Charlie blew out a long breath and shrugged her shoulders.
-"What?
+"What do you want from me?
 I was raised by a single dad."

 "By a single dad!
 Not by wolves!"

 Charlie rolled her eyes and bit down hard on the inside of her cheek.
 "Look, I can play pool, fix up my car, and I kick ass at Ultimate Frisbee.
-I didn't really get any makeup tutorials, and honestly the last time you came at me with an eyelash curler I thought you were trying to extract my eyeballs to sell them on the black market."
+I didn't exactly get a ton of makeup tutorials, and honestly the last time you came at me with an eyelash curler, I thought you were trying to extract my eyeballs to sell them on the black market."

-Pinching the bridge of her nose in frustration, Lydia let out a sigh that sounded like a parent dealing with a child on a sugar rush.
+Pinching the bridge of her nose in frustration, Lydia let out the sigh of a parent trying to deal with a child on a sugar rush.
 "You are unbelievable."
-She cleared her throat and turned to face Charlie, clearly slipping into 'teacher mode'.
+She cleared her throat and turned to Charlie, seamlessly slipping into her 'teacher mode'.
 "Okay, Charlie, I'm only going to explain this to you once.
 I'm going to teach you how to be a girl."

-"Great!" she exclaimed, clapping her hands together with feigned eagerness.
+"Great!" she exclaimed, clapping her hands together in feigned eagerness.
 "Be my Yoda."

-"Okay, one," she said, holding out a finger.
+"Okay, one," Lydia said, holding out a finger.
 "No more Star Wars references.
-Take Yoda, Harrison Ford, and that big furry thing that yells all the time and lock them in a closet at the back of your mind."
+Take Yoda, Harrison Ford, and the big furry thing that yells all the time and lock them in a closet at the back of your mind."

 "I'm going to ignore that one, but keep going."

-Scowling slightly, Lydia planted her hands on her hips and gave Charlie a withering look.
+Scowling slightly, Lydia folded her arms across her chest and looked at Charlie like she was a rebellious puppy that had yet to be housebroken.
 "Which one of us knows what she's talking about?
 Oh, right, it's me.
-So you're going to go put those clothes and I'm going to show you how to do this one last time.
-Okay?"
+So you're going to put those clothes on and I'm going to show you how to do this one last time.
+Do we understand each other?"

-Muttering under her breath, Charlie grabbed the clothes off the bed and moved towards the bathroom to change.
-"Fine," she called over her shoulder, "but if you come after me with that eyelash curler again, I'll have you know that I have five years training in Krav Maga and I will not hesitate to end you."
+Muttering darkly, Charlie grabbed the clothes and moved towards the bathroom to change.
+"Fine," she called over her shoulder, "but if you come at me with that eyelash curler again, I'll have you know I have six years training in Krav Maga and I will not hesitate to end you."

-"You're cute when you know I'm right but are in denial about it!"
-Lydia called after her, the smug smile finding its way into her voice.
+"You're cute when you know I'm right and are in denial about it!"
+Lydia called after her.

-What happened next was about twenty minutes of being poked and prodded, of having an assortment of brushes and combs yanked through her hair, and a variety of powders sprayed on her face.
-The entire experience left Charlie with one definitive conclusion: this would not be happening every day.
-From that day forward, Lydia would not be allowed in her house between the hours of 4 a.m. and 9 a.m.
-But when Lydia pulled her to her feet and stationed her in front of the mirror, Charlie couldn't help but smile a little.
+What happened next was approximately twenty minutes of being poked and prodded, having an assortment of brushes and combs yanked through her hair, and a variety of powders sprayed on her face.
+The experience left Charlie with one definitive conclusion: This would not be happening every day.
+From that day forward, Lydia would not be permitted access to her apartment between the hours of 4 a.m. and 9 a.m.
+But when Lydia pulled Charlie in front of the mirror, the girl couldn't help relinquishing a reluctant smile.

-Lydia was right.
-The makeup had transformed her face slightly—it made her look a little softer and a little harsher at the same time.
-If she had had any doubts or insecurities, they would be hidden behind those light layers of powder.
-She let out a low whistle and turned slightly in the mirror, shoving her hands deep in the pockets of the jacket.
+Lydia was right—a sentiment she didn't intend to fell very often, but this time it couldn't be helped.
+The makeup had transformed her face slightly—it made her look softer and a little harsher at the same time.
+If she had any doubts or insecurities, they would be hidden behind those light layers of powder.
+She let out a low whistle and turned slightly in the mirror, shoving her hands deep in her pockets.
 "I look—"

 "Hot," Lydia supplied, draping a proud arm over her shoulder.
 "You look hot."

-"Yeah well don't go getting any ideas," Charlie said, nudging Lydia in the side and sliding out from under her arm.
+"Yeah, well don't go getting any ideas," Charlie said, nudging Lydia in the ribs and sliding out from under her arm.
 "My Converse and T-shirts aren't going anywhere.
-Tomorrow the phone's going on silent and I'll be embarrassing the shit out of you.
+Tomorrow the phone is going on silent and I'll be embarrassing the shit out of you.
 On purpose.
 Actively.
 I will wear overalls and chew on a piece of straw."

-"Oh, Charlie," Lydia sighed, cinching her arm around Charlie's shoulders until it almost hurt.
+"Oh, Charlie," Lydia breathed, cinching her arms around Charlie's shoulder until it almost hurt.
 "My dear, sweet Charlie.
 If you do that, I will be forced to kill you."

 "And how exactly will you do that?"

 A smile as sweet as cyanide pulled at Lydia's lips.
-She stepped forwards, between the mirror and Charlie, and yanked her leather jacket straight with more force than was probably necessary.
+She stepped forwards, between Charlie and the mirror, and yanked the leather jacket straight with more force than was probably necessary.
 Her eyes stared up at Charlie all innocence, but that smile still screamed murder with enough authenticity to give Charlie pause.
-"Don't you know, Charlie," she chirped way too happily.
+"Don't you know, Charlie?" she chirped far too happily.
 "You're never supposed to reveal your secrets."